Loflou/Jarvis-1.0/README.md

 ## Structure
 - **Scripts**: Contains individual scripts for specific automation tasks.
 - **Tools**: Includes comprehensive tools and applications built for automation.
-- **Documentation**: Provides detailed documentation on how to use and contribute to the repository.
+- **Documentation**: Provides detailed tocumentation on how to use and contribute to the repository.
 - **Examples**: Showcases examples of automation in action.

 ## Getting Started